Melisa-Hodzic/projectFour/README.md

   -Created models of the data in order to predict outcomes of matchup betweens schools within the NCAA.

   -Create a flask application to allow easy user interface

- **Our file struture**

-   Our repo has several folders.

-     -Scripts

-       *This file contains the files that scrape, clean and average the data from the URL(scraper.py, cleaner.py, averager.py).

-       *This file also contains the Google Colab (Team4Project4MLModels_Master.ipynb) file that was used to perform initial data analysis and visualizations.

-     -Data

-       *This file contains outputs of the files in the Scripts folder

-     -NCAAWebApp

-       *This data contains the files that generate the model and the flask interface

-   **Our Predictions**